pcclarke/pcclarke.github.io/portfolio/sunset/index.md

     <div class="block">
         <div class="left">
             <h3>Overview</h3>
-            <p>Sunset Sails is a design for data visualization installations around the Sunset Community Centre in Vancouver, BC.
+            <p>Sunset Sails is a design for data visualization installations around the <a href="http://vancouver.ca/parks-recreation-culture/sunset-community-centre.aspx">Sunset Community Centre</a> in Vancouver, BC.
 They show how much natural gas the building is using by how much air is being blown through the sails.
 Visitors in the building can look at the sails to learn about how energy efficient the building is, and can get a real sense of when they should use less energy.</p>
         </div>
         <div class="clear"></div>
     </div>